Mean-field behavior of the quantum Ising susceptibility and a new lace expansion for the classical Ising model: New lace expansion for the classical Ising model

 \subsection{Diagrammatic bounds on the expansion coefficients}

-The lace expansion in the previous section is quite similar in spirit to that for the classical Ising model \cite{s2007lace}.
-In \cite{s2022correct}, we prove diagrammatic bounds on the lace-expansion coefficients by using a ``double expansion'' i.e., a lace expansion for the expansion coefficients.
-For example, the $0^\text{th}$ expansion coefficient in \cite{s2007lace}, which is the counterpart to $\pi^{\sss(0)}(\ovec,\xvec)$ in this paper, is defined in terms of the event that there are two disjoint paths of bonds with positive currents between two sources.
+The lace expansion in the previous subsection is quite similar in spirit to that for the classical Ising model~\cite{s2007lace}; correct bounds on the expansion coefficients are proven in \cite{s2022correct} by using a ``double expansion'', that is, a lace expansion for the expansion coefficients.

+For example, the $0^\text{th}$ expansion coefficient in \cite{s2007lace}, which corresponds to $\pi^{\sss(0)}(\ovec,\xvec)$ in this paper, is defined in terms of the event that there are two disjoint paths of bonds with positive currents between two sources.
 Since the sum of the currents on the bonds incident on each source is odd, there must be a path of bonds with odd currents joining the two sources.
 Then we use the ``earliest'' among such paths as a time line for the double expansion \cite[Step~2 in Section~4.1]{s2022correct}.

-In the present setting, since Poisson bridges do not share their endvertices almost surely, there is a unique path ($\subset\ttl(\psivec^1)\equiv\{(t,z):\psi^1_z(t)=\ttl\}$) from $\ovec$ to $\xvec$ in the bridge configuration $\xivec^1$ almost surely.
-We call it a backbone, denoted $\Scal_1$, and use it as a ``time line'' for the double expansion.
+In the present setting, since Poisson bridges do not share their end vertices almost surely, there is a unique path ($\subset\ttl(\psivec^1)\equiv\{(t,z):\psi^1_z(t)=\ttl\}$) from $\ovec$ to $\xvec$ in the bridge configuration $\xivec^1$ almost surely.
+We call the unique path a backbone, denoted $\Scal_1$, and use it as a ``time line'' for the double expansion.
+In this respect, the new lace expansion looks simpler than the previous one in bounding the expansion coefficients.
+However, due to the anisotropy of (discrete) space and (continuous) time, we have to deal with two types of lace edges separately (type-B and type-I, introduced in the proof of Lemma~\ref{lmm:pi02bd} below), depending on how they land on the backbone (see also Figure~\ref{fig:lacegraph}).
+This introduces new complexity, resulting in nearly the same level of difficulty in both lace extensions.

-In this paper, we explain the aforementioned double expansion by showing a diagrammatic bound on $\pi^{\sss(0)}(\ovec,\xvec)$ in particular.
-A full proof of diagrammatic bounds on $\pi^{\sss(j)}(\ovec,\xvec)$ for all $j$, including the case of $q>0$, will be reported in the sequel \cite{ks2025lace}.
+In this subsection, we demonstrate the double expansion to show diagrammatic bounds (in terms of two-point functions) on a part of the expansion coefficient $\pi^{\sss(0)}(\ovec,\xvec)$.
+A complete proof of diagrammatic bounds on the other expansion coefficients, including the quantum case $q>0$, will be reported in the forthcoming paper~\cite{ks2025lace}.

 First, by conditioning on the backbone $\Scal_1$, we can rewrite $\pi^{\sss(0)}(\ovec,\xvec)$ as